Do More with Maze: Guerilla Testing

 Our tips for guerilla testing with Maze 💡

 Guerilla testing is a flexible method that you can adjust as needed and for which you can develop your personal approach over time.
 But to help you get started, here are a few of our tips to keep in mind when guerilla testing with Maze:

-- Keep the Maze short
+- Keep your session short